 (1) The lead-in language is amended by striking the phrase “family income” and inserting the phrase “household income” in its place.

-(2) Paragraph (5) is amended by striking the phrase “family income” and inserting the phrase “household income” in its place.
+(2) The lead-in language of paragraph (5) is amended by striking the phrase “family income” and inserting the phrase “household income” in its place.

 (b) Subsection (b) is amended as follows: